santyar/Task/README.md

 To use the vagrant file? you will need have done the following:

-1.Download and install VirtualBox
+1.Download and install VirtualBox\n
-2.Download and install Vagrant
+2.Download and install Vagrant\n
-3.Install Ansible
+3.Install Ansible\n

 Once all that is done? you can simply type in [vagrant up], and Vagrant create two new VM, install the base box, and configure it.

-You can log into it via SSH:[
+You can log into it via SSH:\n
-  1.[sudo vagrant ssh nginx]--and you into Server VM 2.[sudo vagrant ssh Python]--and you into Python VM
+  1.[sudo vagrant ssh nginx]--and you into Server VM\n
+  2.[sudo vagrant ssh Python]--and you into Python VM\n